mongodb/specifications/source/logging/logging.rst

 * Output file (path MUST be configurable).
-For languages that are not relying on a logging interface or framework to handle file support, the driver can choose to either support this directly (i.e. the driver allows the user to specify a path and itself handles writing to that path), or to instead provide a straightforward, idiomatic way to programmatically consume the messages for writing to a file, e.g. a Node.js `stream <https://nodejs.org/api/stream.html>`__ along with a documentation example of how to do this.
+For languages that are not relying on a logging interface or framework to handle file support, the driver can choose to either support this directly (i.e. the driver allows the user to specify a path and itself handles writing to that path), or to instead provide a straightforward, idiomatic way to programmatically consume the messages and in turn write them to a file, e.g. via a Node.js `stream <https://nodejs.org/api/stream.html>`__, along with a documentation example of how to do this.

     **Fallback implementation method**: If the environment variable ``MONGODB_LOG_PATH`` is provided: